How to get a Smart meter

 You don’t have to!
 One big benefit of Smart meters is that they send readings to us automatically.
 If you’d like to check your usage yourself, you can do this by looking at the digital display on the front of your meter.
 You may have to wait for it to cycle through a few screens before you reach your meter reading.
 Alternatively, just check your historical usage on your in-home display screen.

 How much can I save with a Smart meter?

 According to a government estimate, the average household will save 3% on their energy bill by 2030 – which equates to £43 a year.
 However, if your Smart meter changes your energy usage habits significantly, you could be saving much more than that.
 (Source: Commons Select Committee)

 Why is my energy provider offering Smart meters?

 In the hope of making energy bills more fair and transparent, the UK government has asked energy suppliers to make sure every home in the country has a Smart meter by 2020.
-And the good news is, they’re absolutely free.
+And the good news is, they come at no extra cost to you.